shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 Let's say we had a bunch of 3d models we wanted to use.
 In the [img folder](img/) there is a file called 'gravestone.dae' and its associated texture is 'texpng'.
 Save those into that models folder.
 In your unity editing window, the model will appear, already associated with its texture.

-Let's also say that we wanted a movie to play whenever the user's device focused on that image of Roman second style painting ([ar4.png](img/ar4.png) in this repo's img folder).
+Let's also say that we wanted a audio clip to play whenever the user's device focused on that image of Roman second style painting ([ar4.png](img/ar4.png) in this repo's img folder).
 Take [movie1](https://dl.dropboxusercontent.com/u/37716296/movie1.mp4) and save it to _the assets folder_ (and **not** the models subfolder we just created).

 ### Tieing assets to triggers